antaldaniel/old_music_dataobservatory_eu/content/data/open-gov/index.md

 ## Is There Value in Open Data? {#is-there-value-left-in-open-data}

+A well-known story tells of a finance professor and a student who come across a $100 bill lying on the ground.
+As the student stops to pick it up, the professor says, “Don’t bother—if it were really a \$100 bill, it wouldn’t be there.”

+But this is not the case with open data.
+Often, you need to put more than \$100 into processing, validating, documenting a dataset that is worth \$100

 In the EU, open data is governed by the [Directive on open data and the re-use of public sector information - in short: Open Data Directive (EU) 2019 / 1024](https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1561563110433&uri=CELEX:32019L1024).
 It entered into force on 16 July 2019.
 It replaces the [Public Sector Information Directive](https://eur-lex.europa.eu/legal-content/en/ALL/?uri=CELEX:32003L0098), also known as the *PSI Directive* which dated from 2003 and was subsequently amended in 2013.

 **Open Data** is *potentially* useful data that can *potentially* replace costlier or hard to get data sources to build information.
 It is analogous to potential energy: work is required to release it.
 We build automated systems that reduce this work and increase the likelihood that open data will offer the *best value for money*.